agrathwohl/nginclaude/README.md

 **Q: Why not just use regular nginx?**
 A: And miss the opportunity to put "AI Engineer" on your LinkedIn?
 Please.

+**Q: Should I actually benchmark this against real proxies?**
+A: Only if you enjoy watching numbers that make grown DevOps engineers cry.

 ## License